-Splyt Pay
+Splyt

-Making Group Payments Simple, Transparent, and Fair
+Making Group Payments Simple, Transparent, and Fair.

-Splyt Pay is a B2C mobile application designed to solve one of the most awkward pain points in group dining: splitting the bill.
+Splyt Pay is a mobile application designed to solve one of the most awkward pain points in group dining: splitting the bill.
 With a single photo of a receipt, users can convert it into a digital itemized list and assign costs based on what each person ordered, ensuring everyone pays their fair share.

-The Challenge
+The challenge

 While Splyt Pay’s initial design allowed users to scan and split receipts, the experience often broke down at the final step of payment.
 Participants were paying too early, leading to miscalculations and frustration.
-Overall, the core challenge was balancing accuracy, collaboration, and speed within one intuitive interface.

-The Solution
+The Opprotunity

 To restore trust and fairness in group bill splitting, our team focused on making the process visible, editable, and accurate from start to finish.
 Our key goals were to:

-Eliminate Premature Payments
+• Eliminate Premature Payments

-Improve Transparency and Control
+• Improve Transparency and Control

-Enhance Collaboration and Feedback
+• Enhance Collaboration and Feedback

 Discovery

-User Stories
+User stories

 User Flows